Database provider logos and data illustration

 Best for Beginners

-Very fast path from idea to working app when you need backend services now and can accept some NoSQL tradeoffs.
+Very fast path from idea to working app when you need backend services now.

 Google’s app development platform for building, shipping, and monitoring web and mobile apps.
 Batteries-included backend services: databases, auth, hosting, storage, functions, analytics, crash reporting, and more.